-Passengers travelling by ferry to Rome reach first Civitavecchia's coastal town, just few kilometers outside the eternal city!
+Passengers traveling by ferry to Rome, reach first Civitavecchia's coastal town, just a few kilometers outside the eternal city!

 The base of the Italian State and Vatican City, Rome is a city museum that attracts millions of visitors each year.
 The city has so many things to see that one might not have time to explore them all.
 The Roman monuments, the imposing medieval and Renaissance palaces and the museums with exhibits of inestimable value make the city an open museum.